About Indra

 That usually includes:

-Clarifying roles, responsibilities, and decision-making
+• Clarifying roles, responsibilities, and decision-making

-Surfacing unspoken dynamics and misaligned expectations
+• Surfacing unspoken dynamics and misaligned expectations

-Reducing friction caused by over- or under-structure
+• Reducing friction caused by too much or too little structure

-Helping leaders translate intent into action
+• Helping leaders translate intent into action

 It comes from better conversations and clearer agreements.